EdwardX29/EdwardX29/README.md

-### 👋
+### Hi! 👋
-Hey there, my name is Edward and I'm a computer science student at the University of Maryland.
+Hey there, my name is Edward and I'm a computer science student at the University of Maryland 🔴🐢.

+### Skills 🧠
+**Languages**: Python, JavaScript/TypeScript, Java, Bash, Perl, HTML/CSS

+**Technologies**: ReactJS, AstroJS, ViteJS, Django, Flask, Bootstrap5, Git, Heroku

+### Let's chat 💬

-💬 Feel free to reach out by email or LinkedIn [edwardxiao29@gmail.com](mailto:edwardxiao29@gmail.com) | [www.linkedin.com/in/edward-xiao-986b97248/](https://www.linkedin.com/in/edward-xiao-986b97248/)
+Feel free to reach out by email or LinkedIn [edwardxiao29@gmail.com](mailto:edwardxiao29@gmail.com) | [www.linkedin.com/in/edward-xiao-986b97248/](https://www.linkedin.com/in/edward-xiao-986b97248/)

 <!--
 **EdwardX29/EdwardX29** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.